Senegal to face England in the round of 16 | Africanews

 Rashford scored two goals at Ahmad Bin Ali Stadium, making him the co-leading scorer at the World Cup with three goals — the same as France striker Kylian Mbappe and two others.
 Phil Foden, another England player who made his first start in Qatar on Tuesday, got the other.

-See you this Sunday in Qatar for a real fight of the lions
+See you this Sunday in Qatar for a real fight of the lions.

 02:20